JeremiahKaren/35percent.github.io/_posts/2017-05-26-berkeley-one-blackfriars-blog-post.md

 ---
 layout: page
-title: "One Blackfriars"
+title: One Blackfriars
 sharing: true
 footer: true
 published: false
 ---
 ![](/img/obcgi.jpg)

-This atrocity is Berkeley Group's __'One Blackfriars'__; a development of 274 luxury homes in a 50 storey glass tower with a 110-space multilevel parking basement below.
+This abomination is Berkeley Group's __'One Blackfriars'__; a development of 274 luxury homes in a 50 storey glass tower with a 110-space multilevel parking basement below.
 The total development value is approximately £700m.

 [Planning application documents](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!yEWdLLdNR%2bJj86NpOhjqfw%3d%3d!%7d%7d%7d) for __One Blackfriars__ claim that the unique design of the building _"is inspired by both the sculptures of Brancussi, Henry Moore and 1950s Finnish glassware design"_. (page 48)